 Licensee Retail Store Licence (private liquor stores)

 Licensee retail stores, commonly known as private liquor stores, may sell all types of liquor.
-All licensees, managers and sales staff at BC retail liquor stores must have SIR certificates.
+All licensees, managers and sales staff at licensee retail stores must have SIR certificates.

 There are five types of wine stores, which are authorized to sell only packaged wine for off-premises consumption.
 All licensees, managers and servers in all wine stores, with the exception of sacramental wine stores, must have SIR certificates.